spmallette/cassandra/doc/source/operating/metrics.rst

     ===================== ============== =============================================================

 :RequestType: Write
 :Description: Metrics related to regular write requests.
+This scope is further suffixed by the various consistency levels (e.g. ANY, ONE, LOCAL_QUORUM, etc.).
 :Metrics:
     ===================== ============== =============================================================
     Name                  Type           Description